joostvanwollingen/gitbook/README.md

 * Fitnesse with HSAC fixtures
 * Cypress.io

 In order to be able to compare the tools we recommend you try to solve the same problems with multiple tools tonight, to really get a feel for how easy, or how hard, certain tasks are in the different tools.

+## Getting started

+First things first: we need to setup a development environment.
+Head over to the [setup section](/virtual-machine.md) and we will get you sorted.